miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 Even the symbols of binary itself, the circle and the line, the open and the closed circuit, the 0 and the 1, the hoop that you roll along with a stick.
 The compass that lets you draw a circle, the Alpha and the Omega.
+It's the Q continuum and runs deeper than you think.
 I mean, hey where don't you see this duality?
 It's everywhere.
 I often think the symbol for Pi should actually be a circle with a line through it, because it's the ratio of the circumference of a circle to its diameter.
 Am I right?
 Am I right?

 Already such lofty thoughts starts to play tricks with our minds.
 Few scientists out there give warnings at this point to the unwary.
 They say, "Hey,